-People who will not be able to pay off their tax debt within the six-year period or who owe more than $50,000 in debt will need to submit Form 433-A to request an installment payment plan.
+People who will not be able to pay off their tax debt within the six-year period or who owe more than $50,000 in debt will need to submit Form 9465 and possibly a collection information statement such as Form 433-F to request an installment payment plan.
 An IRS collector will calculate the amount that the taxpayer can pay.
 During the negotiation process, you should make sure to propose a payment plan that is manageable.
 However, your proposal should cover any income left over once you have covered your basic living expenses.
 To show your good faith, you should start making monthly payments under your proposed plan before the IRS approves the plan.
 This will encourage the IRS collector to approve the plan by showing that you are able to keep up with payments.

 If you have not yet received the IRS notice approving your installment payment plan, you can make monthly payments to your local service center.
 If the IRS has approved the plan, you can ask your employer to apply a direct payroll deduction to cover the payments.
 Or you can ask your bank to apply a direct debit to your checking account and send the funds to the IRS.

 A taxpayer who owes $50,000 or less in combined tax, penalties, and interest ($25,000 or less for a business) may be eligible to apply for a long-term payment plan online.
 Taxpayers who owe less than $100,000 may qualify for a short-term 180-day payment plan.

 Refusals of Installment Payment Plans